Northwest

 -ALL vehicles MUST remain on the roads and designated parking areas only.

-Waterfowl numbers Very few teal observed on Webster Reservoir this week.
+Waterfowl numbers Very few waterfowl observed on Webster Reservoir this week.

 Water level 1866.7'; 25.8' below conservation pool.